In This Article

-In a study performed at the dental school of the Cukurova University, Turkey, researchers found that mastic gum had significant antibacterial activity against Streptococcus mutans – the primary oral pathogen that causes dental caries.
-They saw a strong relation between bad oral health and a variety of health conditions, including endocarditis and cardiovascular diseases.
+In a study performed at the dental school of the Cukurova University, Turkey, researchers observed that mastic gum had significant antibacterial activity against Streptococcus mutans – the primary oral pathogen that causes dental caries.
+They saw a strong relationship between bad oral health and a variety of health conditions, including endocarditis and cardiovascular diseases.
 They also claim that periodontitis is linked to premature birth and low birth weight.

 A review published in Antimicrobial Agents and Chemotherapy concluded that the conventional therapy for treating H. pylori infections, which included a combination of an antibiotic and a proton pump inhibitor, resulted in the emergence of antibiotic-resistant strains of bacteria mainly due to poor patient compliance (when patients fail to complete the antibiotic course) and other reasons.
 The researchers studied the activity of mastic gum (without the sticky polymer) in lab experiments involving individual H. pylori strains as well in mice.
-They found that a long-term use of mastic gum can reduce the load of H. pylori from the gut.
+They found that its long-term use can reduce the load of H. pylori from the gut.
 Thus, they concluded that the intake of mastic gum was a safe and viable alternative therapy for treating H. pylori infections.

 Mastic gum inhibits the inflammatory activities of the immune system that can cause stomach ulcers in response to an H. pylori infection by inhibiting an enzyme called protein kinase C (PKC).
 This enzyme activates cells to produce oxidizing compounds that cause oxidative damage to cells (and eventually, an inflammatory response).
 This damage leads to an ulcer.

-Mastic gum also affects the function of activated macrophages (cells of the immune system that release biologically active substances to trigger a local immune response) by inhibiting the production of pro-inflammatory substances.
+It also affects the function of activated macrophages (cells of the immune system that release biologically active substances to trigger a local immune response) by inhibiting the production of pro-inflammatory substances.
 This activity can reduce symptoms of many autoimmune diseases in which inflammation is the basic cause of discomfort.

 More than 70 different bioactive compounds have been isolated from mastic gum.
 The compounds that possess the strongest antimicrobial activity appear to be a combination of verbenone, linalool, and α-terpineol.
 These compounds work synergistically to kill a variety of bacteria.

-Mastic gum is either available as raw resin pieces removed from the mastic tree or as a powdered extract usually packaged in capsules.
+It is either available as raw resin pieces removed from the mastic tree or as a powdered extract usually packaged in capsules.

 The fact that mastic gum has been used by locals of the Mediterranean region since thousands of years attests to its safety.
 However, since it is a plant product, some people may be allergic to one or more of its constituents.
 In case you experience allergic symptoms (rash, reddening of skin, or difficulty in breathing), you should discontinue and consult your doctor immediately.